dafny-lang/dafny/docs/DafnyRef/Topics.md

 [This document](../Compilation/AutoInitialization) has more detail on auto-initialization.

-The `--strict-definite-assignment` option will cause definite assignment rules to be enforced even for auto-initializable types.
+By default the definite assignment rules are enforced even for auto-initializable types.
+They can be relaxed using `--relax-definite-assignment`.

 ## 12.7.
 Well-founded Orders {#sec-well-founded-orders}